A few days ago I found an interesting tweet: the posted code runs faster on Java, rather than on Go.

 Small Important Details

-Everyone’s migrating from one language to another to efficiently scale their fleet or simply to have their service and apps runs safer (examples: 1, 2).
+Everyone’s migrating from one language to another to efficiently scale their fleet or simply to have their service and apps run safer (examples: 1, 2).
 So this kind of “lost in translation” will happen more often, especially when you go to much stricter, safer language such as Rust.

 Seasoned Devs Think Alike